AleksanderSkubala/kptApi/README.md

 1. You can download zip with files, or clone respository

-2. You can use this API by url(php)
+2. You can use this API by url

     ```
     http://p-webowe.000webhostapp.com/pdf/index.php